aspose-words/Aspose.Words-Documentation/net/developer-guide/printing-a-document-programmatically-or-using-dialogs/_index.md

 It is always beneficial to have more flexibility when printing documents.
 Using .NET and Aspose.Words you can easily fine-tune the printing operation to implement your custom logic by defining the way the document will appear on the printed page.

 As in the previous section, Aspose.Words implements the **MultipagePrintDocument** class, which is based on the .NET **PrintDocument** class.
 This means that the existing .NET printing infrastructure can be used in such a way that the print and print preview dialogs would enable visualizing of the document before printing.
-The **MultipagePrintDocument** class provides the ability to print multiple pages on one sheet of paper.
+The **MultipagePrintDocument** class provides the ability to print many pages on one sheet of paper.

 {{% alert color="primary" %}} You can download an example of using the **MultipagePrintDocument** class from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MultipagePrintDocumentExample). {{% /alert %}}